-- Canada’s annual rate of inflation, as measured by the Consumer Price Index (CPI), rose 4% in August, following a 3.3% increase in July.
-This means inflation remains above the Bank of Canada’s (BoC) 2% target and is once again trending upward.
+- Canada’s annual rate of inflation, as measured by the Consumer Price Index (CPI), fell to 3.1% in October, following a 3.8% increase in September.

-- The BoC believes it will take until the middle of 2025 for inflation to fall back down to 2%.
+- The BoC believes it will take until the middle of 2025 for inflation to fall back down to its 2% target.

 Watch: What is mortgage affordability?